 Comfortis flea tablets rapidly kill fleas so are widely used for atopic dogs (dogs with skin allergies).
 Comfortis does not protect against ticks.

-We recommend that all pet dogs are desexed, and that this is done at 6months of age.
+We recommend that all pet dogs are desexed and that this be done between 5 and 6 months of age.
 These routine surgical procedures usually do not require an overnight stay in hospital.

-The cost of a desexing procedure under two years of age is heavily discounted to encourage all owners to protect their pet against so many unnecessary problems.
-In addition, registering your desexed dog with the council costs $110 less than an entire (non-desexed) dog ($135 less for pensioners!), which makes the procedure a very affordable choice for everyone.
+The cost of a desexing procedure at this age is heavily discounted to encourage all owners to protect their pet against so many unnecessary problems.
+In addition, registering your desexed dog with the council costs a lot less than an entire (non-desexed) dog which makes the procedure a very affordable choice for everyone.

 Desexing male dogs early can help prevent dominant behavioural problems and escape attempts, as well as preventing testicular tumours and prostate problems in later life.